gabrielcedran/rocketseat-reactjs-chapter3/README.md

 _refer to the commit_

+##### Defining custom headers per route (page)

+Nextjs has a component named Head that can be included anywhere within a route and allows custom head tags definition (title, metatags, etc).

+Refer to commit to check implementation details.

 #### Adding typescript

 Run the command `yarn add typescript @types/react @types/node -D` and rename `.js` files to `.tsx`.
 Next identifies that typescript has been added and automatically generates the `tsconfig.json` file.